-As the regional policy-making body, planning agency, and provider of essential services for the Twin Cities Metropolitan Region, the Metropolitan Council has a role in advancing equity.
+As the regional policy-making body, planning agency, and provider of essential services for the seven-county Twin Cities metropolitan area, the Met Council has a role in advancing equity.

 Equity: a Thrive MSP 2040 outcome